Breath Test Operator’s Failure to Appear

 Attorneys for DUI Formal Review Hearings in Florida

-This article explains why the attorney should move to invalidate the suspension under section 322.2615, Florida Statutes, and file a petition for writ of certiorari when the hearing officer errors by denying the motion in a refusal case.
+This article explains why the attorney should move to invalidate the suspension under section 322.2615, Florida Statutes, and file a petition for writ of certiorari when the hearing officer error by denying the motion to invalidate in a refusal case.

 Contact an experienced criminal defense attorney to discuss the best strategies to win a formal review hearing in Florida.